Around The World in 40 Hours.

-For the longest day of Summer, Phineas and Ferb decide to travel around the world in a specially-made rocket ship following the sun to make an almost 24-hour long day.
-Meanwhile, Doofenschmirtz travels to Tokyo along with his daughter Vanessa and a kidnapped Major Monogram to sabotage the "Annual Good Guy Convention" being held there.
+For the Summer Solstice, Phineas and Ferb decide to travel around the world in a specially-made rocket ship following the sun to make the longest day of summer even longer.
+Meanwhile, Doofenshmirtz travels to Tokyo with his daughter Vanessa and a kidnapped Major Monogram to sabotage the "Annual Good Guy Convention" being held there.

 - Affectionate Gesture to the Head: Done by Candace to Ferb in the final song sequence.
 And considering it's pretty much the only time so far that she's shown physical affection to her little stepbrother, it's nothing short of adorable.

 - Almost Kiss: Candace and Jeremy attempt to share a kiss in Paris, but it fails because Candace slowly moves away from Jeremy as the gang's jet drifts along the water.

 - Animation Bump: The animation in this episode is considerably a lot more expressive than in previous episodes, particularly during Clay Aiken and Chaka Khan's number.

 - The Anticipator: Subverted.
 Baljeet meets his Uncle Sabu in the Himalayas, who proclaims that he's been expecting the gang to come; turns out he just likes to say "I've been expecting you" to freak out tourists.

 - Arbitrary Skepticism: Buford suddenly begins to doubt that Phineas and Ferb could follow the sun around the world, thus experiencing a 40 hour day, despite spending the whole summer with them and seeing all the incredible things they've done.
 Buford even lampshades this.
 Although it is implied that Buford instigated this just so he could eat a bug.